Kitsunay/evolve-idle-automation/README.md

   - Auto-Research path picker (Anthropology vs. Fanaticism)
   - Auto-Industry - ???
   - Bug: Auto-Building and Auto-Research sometimes add an item to query
-  - Bug: Market bugs out twice during a reset, not rendering total trade routes properly
+  - Bug: Market bugs out twice during a reset, not rendering total trade routes properly; update: it happens when new storage option unlocks (crates, containers)
 - Resource refactoring - a single Resource class that can access storage/market data
 - Rendering refactoring - make UI render when mutation observer observes a change, instead of on every tick
 - Auto-Building unlocks after building queue is researched, each building unlocks when amount of that building reaches 10-15 (TBD)